liflab/beepbeep-3-book/pre-markdown/custom/README.md

 {@snips customprocessors/Stuttering.java}{public class}

 This example shows why `compute`'s `outputs` argument is a *queue* of arrays of objects.
 In this class, a call to `compute` may result in more than one event being output.
 If `compute` could output only one event at a time, our processor would need to buffer the events to output somewhere, and draw events from that buffer on subsequent calls to `compute`.
-Fortunately, the `SingleProcessor` class handles this in a transparent manner.
-Therefore, `compute` can put as many events as you wish in the output queue, and `SingleProcessor` takes care of releasing them one by one through its `Pullable` object.
+Fortunately, the `SynchronousProcessor` class handles this in a transparent manner.
+Therefore, `compute` can put as many events as you wish in the output queue, and `SynchronousProcessor` takes care of releasing them one by one through its `Pullable` object.

 ### Example 6: a Processor with Memory